sanyi/PocketSigns/README.md

 A collection of signs in one application, easy to use.
 Now you can alert everybody about any potential hazard, obstacle or condition requiring special attention.

-NOTE: This aplication is a **JOKE** and should be used as such.
+NOTE: This application is a **JOKE** and should be used as such.
 Please do not use it for anything serious.

 The Signs are classified as:
 - Traffic - signs used to provide information to road users,